6.8 Western vs. 6.5 Creedmoor: Is the 6.5 Already Obsolete?

 Accuracy

-But for the average shooter like myself, the 6.5 Creedmoor will be slightly more accurate than the 6.8 Western because it has less recoil.
+But for the average shooter, such as myself, the 6.5 Creedmoor will be slightly more accurate than the 6.8 Western due to its lighter recoil.

 Ballistic Coefficient

-The ballistic coefficient (BC) measures how well a bullet resists wind drift and air resistance.
-To say it another way, it's how aerodynamic a bullet is in numerical form.
+Ballistic coefficient (BC) measures how well a bullet resists wind drift and frontal air resistance; the higher its BC, the more efficiently a bullet conserves its momentum.
+To put it another way, BC is a numerical representation of how aerodynamic a bullet is.

 Stopping Power